skalalab/flim_playground_bioarchive/README.md

 Source code are available for request and will be open-source upon publication.

-Executables are provided here as releases for Windows 11 and Mac OS 26.0.
+Executables are provided here as releases for Windows 11, Mac OS 26.0, and Ubuntu 24.04

 The Data Analysis section is deployed online at [https://flim-playground.streamlit.app/](https://flim-playground.streamlit.app/).